matthewlfabian/Bacterial-genome-assembly_Illumina-reads/README.md

 # Streptomyces Phylogenetics - Common Scab

-A Snakemake workflow for genome assembly, phylogenetic analysis, and gene presence/absence of Streptomyces species associated with common scab disease.
+A Snakemake workflow for genome assembly, phylogenetic analysis, & gene presence/absence for Streptomyces species associated with common scab disease in potato.

 # Overview

-This pipeline processes paired-end Illumina reads through the following stages:
+This pipeline utilizes paired-end Illumina reads as initial input for the following steps:

-Stage 1: Raw read quality assessment (FastQC, MultiQC) Stage 2: Adapter and quality trimming (BBDuk)
+-Raw read quality assessment (FastQC, MultiQC) -Adapter and quality trimming (BBDuk)
-Stage 3: Post-trimming quality assessment (FastQC, MultiQC) Stage 4: Genome assembly (SPAdes)
+-Post-trimming quality assessment (FastQC, MultiQC) -Genome assembly (SPAdes)
-Stage 5: Phylogenetic analysis (FastANI, MLSA, BLAST)
+-Phylogenetic analysis (FastANI, MLSA, BLAST)

+Snakemake is a workflow management tool that facilitates organization and reproducibility in bioinformatics workflows.
+Packages are designated via .yaml files ("envs" directory), and their corresponding parameters are found in .smk files in the "rules" directory.
+The "rule all" section of the Snakefile lists target (e.g., trimmed FASTQs, scaffold FASTAs) outputs for the workflow, and Snakemake automatically determines which part(s) of the workflow to run, skipping any step whose output file already exists.

 # Dependencies